OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-11.md

 ## 2 Corinthians 11:17

-What I am saying, I am not saying as the Lord would, but as in foolishness, in this confidence of boasting.
+What I am saying, I do not say as the Lord would, but rather in a spirit of foolishness, with this confidence of boasting.

 ## 2 Corinthians 11:18

-Since many boast according to the flesh, I will boast also.
+Since many boast according to worldly standards, I will boast also.

 ## 2 Corinthians 11:19

-For you, being so wise, tolerate the foolish gladly.
+For you, being so wise, endure the foolish gladly.

 ## 2 Corinthians 11:20

-For you tolerate it if anyone enslaves you, consumes you, takes advantage of you, exalts himself, or hits you in the face.
+For you tolerate it if anyone enslaves you, consumes you, takes advantage of you, exalts himself, or strikes you in the face.

 ## 2 Corinthians 11:21

-To my shame I must say that we have been weak by comparison.
+To my regret, I must admit that we have been weak by comparison.
 But in whatever respect anyone else is bold—I am speaking in foolishness—I too am bold.

 ## 2 Corinthians 11:22